 Company does not have any risk mitigation techniques currently in place.
-At the end of 2018, Company had collar structure (long put and short call option) in place which reduced risks related to equity position existing at that time.
+At the end of 2017, Company did not have any risk mitigation contracts outstanding.

 Exposure to fluctuations in market value is assessed on an ongoing basis using one model.
 Net Loss Limit (NLL), monitors the probability of achieving a result that surpasses the minimum investment result fixed by the actuaries.